-- --binary Same as for raco pkg install. - --source Same as for raco pkg install. - --scope $\langle scope \rangle$ Selects a package scope, the same as for raco pkg install. - -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Selects $\langle dir \rangle$ as the package scope, the same as for raco pkg install. - --catalog $\langle catalog \rangle$ Same as for raco pkg install. - --skip-uninstalled Ignores any (pkg-source) that does not correspond to an installed package. - --all-platforms Same as for raco pkg install. - --force Same as for raco pkg install. - --ignore-checksums Same as for raco pkg install. - --strict-doc-conflicts Same as for raco pkg install. - --no-cache Same as for raco pkg install. - --multi-clone (mode) Same as for raco pkg install, except that when --lookup is specified and --clone is not specified, then conversion goes from clone to non-clone linking-but only for sharing differences implied by the imme diate command-line arguments compared against existing package installations.
+- --unclone An alias for --lookup, which (absent --clone) has the effect of replacing a link to a repository clone with a normal package installation. - --binary Same as for raco pkg install. - --source Same as for raco pkg install. - --scope $\langle scope \rangle$ Selects a package scope, the same as for raco pkg install. - -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Selects $\langle dir \rangle$ as the package scope, the same as for raco pkg install. - --catalog $\langle catalog \rangle$ Same as for raco pkg install. - --skip-uninstalled Ignores any $\langle pkg$ -source \rangle that does not correspond to an installed package. - --all-platforms Same as for raco pkg install. - --force Same as for raco pkg install.

-- --pull $\langle mode \rangle$ Same as for raco pkg install

-- --dry-run Same as for raco pkg install.

-- --no-setup Same as for raco pkg install.

-- --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Same as for raco pkg install.

-- --batch Same as for raco pkg install.

-- --no-trash Same as for raco pkg install.
+- --ignore-checksums Same as for raco pkg install. - --strict-doc-conflicts Same as for raco pkg install. - --no-cache Same as for raco pkg install. - --multi-clone (mode) Same as for raco pkg install, except that when --lookup is specified and --clone is not specified, then conversion goes from clone to non-clone linking-but only for sharing differences implied by the imme diate command-line arguments compared against existing package installations. - --pull $\langle mode \rangle$ Same as for raco pkg install - --dry-run Same as for raco pkg install. - --no-setup Same as for raco pkg install. - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Same as for raco pkg install. - --batch Same as for raco pkg install. - --no-trash Same as for raco pkg install.

 Changed in version 6.1.1.5: Added the --batch, --clone, and --multi-clone flags, and added update of enclosing package when no arguments are provided.

 Changed in version 6.1.1.6: Added the --no-trash flag, and changed the --deps default to depend only on interactive mode.

 Changed in version 6.1.1.8: Added the --skip-uninstalled and --pull flags.

-#:changed "6.4.0.14" Added the --dry-run flag.
+Changed in version 6.4.0.14: Added the --dry-run flag.